masonnamminga/masonnamminga/README.txt

-Note from Mason:
 This site was constructed over the course of many months with the help of many talented people such as Jackson Graddon (jackgraddon.com) and through the skills developed in the Web Design course offered at Lynden High School, as well as the resources below.

 Attribution & Licensing Library:
     Share Button: https://codepen.io/ayoisaiah/pen/YbNazJ (Located on Bobby the Lamp page)